 First lets make sure what the question asks: Least number of items.

 This type of question needs a table to make sure we make no silly errors.
 There are 5 kids and 3 items of clothing.
-So we draw a table with 6 columns and 4 rows (extra column and row are for the headings) and starting from the first line of information mark the items on the table.
+So, we draw a table with 6 columns and 4 rows (extra column and row are for the headings) and starting from the first line of information mark the items on the table.

-So Lucy is the answer.
+Hence, Lucy is the answer.

 3- Time management

 Don't leave it to the last few weeks.
 Give them at least 2-3 months or more to practice their time management skills.
 This is one area you should not compromise on.
 This might make all the difference.
 In the last few months of preparation do not compromise on time to encourage your child.
-Find other ways of building their self-confidence.
+Find other ways of enhancing their self-confidence.
 Praise them for correct answers, especially in their weak areas.

 In the early stages, show your child the suitable method of working out the answer, and then let them do a number of questions on their own until they get it right.
 Give them as much time as they need to work out the answers correctly.
 Do this for all question categories.
 Then give them practice papers with mixed categories.
 Gradually encouraging them to do these quicker and quicker.
 With each paper, write the time taken to complete on the paper.
 Eventually, they should only be allowed the time stated on the actual paper.
 During this whole process you should be able to gather enough information to compile a list of your child's strong and weak categories relative to time.
 Time is the operative word here.
-Your child may be very good in answering some categories, but if he/she takes longer than that question merits, than that would be counted as a weak category.
+Your child may be particularly good in answering some categories, but if he/she takes longer than that question merits, than that would be counted as a weak category.

 Remember, this is a race with almost 4,000* other kids against time.
 Ability to answer all the questions correctly is not enough.
 The challenge is to be able to correctly answer more questions than rest of the top 30%* in the given time.
 So many kids will be clustered at or around the cut-off point that even one more correct answer in any one of the 3 topics could make all the difference.
 So your child must work efficiently and systematically and utilize every second of those 2 hours productively to make his/her dream come through, or rather your dream as the case may be.

 First, establish a list of weak and strong question categories for your child, not forgetting to include time as another determining dimension in your analysis.
-A very important factor to consider here is that each category would merit varying amount of time.
+An especially important factor to consider here is that each category would merit varying amount of time.
 Some question categories are designed to be answered quicker than others.
 In other words, not all categories carry the same weight as far as time is concerned.
 While you may need more than the average time allowed (total time for the test divided by total number of questions) for some questions, you will make up that lost time from other categories that need much shorter time to work out.
 Now, put them in order from strong to weak.
 However, don't forget even the weak category will contain one or two easy questions which can be answered within the appropriate time.
 Then, get your child into a habit of answering the strong categories first.
 Your child should start the test from the beginning working her/his way through until a weak category is arrived at.
 Answer any question in that category that are exceptionally easy and mark all the others with a circle around the question number and go on to the next category and so on.
 Once the end of the test is reached, if there is any time left, go back to the beginning and scan through the questions with circles around them and find the least difficult category amongst them to work on.
 Then the next least difficult and so on.
-By doing this you would have made sure that all the 'easy' questions are completed and you will have no regrets reflecting back on the test.
+By doing this you would have made sure that all the 'easy' questions are completed hence you will have no regrets reflecting back on the test.

 Also, as the verbal reasoning test this year will be multiple choice, your child should leave himself/herself one or two minutes to go through the answer sheet and mark all the unanswered questions with any answer.
 20% chance of getting a question your child finds impossible to answer right is better than no chance.
 Besides, for some difficult questions the child may be able to reduce the possible answers down to two and the probability would than go up to 50%.